SVIGHNESH/LEARNing/README.md

 # Java DSA/CP Workspace

-This workspace is set up for competitive programming and DSA practice in Java.
+Tis workspace is set up for competitive programming and DSA practice in Java.

 ## Files
 - `input.txt`: Place your input here.